-This is a warning against something which may cause injury to people if the warning is ignored.
-You are informed about what you must or must not do in order to avoid or reduce the risk to yourself and other people.
+This is a warning against anything which may cause injury to people if the warning is ignored.
+You are informed about what you must or must not do in order to reduce the risk of injury to yourself and others.

-This is a warning against something which may cause damage to the vehicle or its equipment if the warning is ignored.
+This is a warning against anything which may cause damage to the vehicle or its equipment if the warning is ignored.
 You are informed about what you must or must not do in order to avoid or reduce the risk of damage to your vehicle and its equipment.